 Alpha and Omega: The Legend of the Saw Tooth Cave is considered to be the best of the sequels, thus far.
 Its plot is far more smoothened out and with less filler, and its animation has significantly improved (especially in comparison to The Great Wolf Games).

 They Just Didn't Care: There are some pretty glaring animation issues in The Great Wolf Games, such as Kate briefly turning dark brown and the sky suddenly flickering to a dark blue color as Nars and Humphrey talk.
 Not to mention the awkward use of the "children cheering" stock sound effect.

-Some also feel Lilly and Garth's relationship was more interesting than Humphrey and Kate's and should have been fleshed out more, if not made the focus instead.
-Given how Lilly was The Woobie trying to help ease tensions between the two packs and Garth was gradually shown to be more than the Jerk Jock he initially appeared to be, in addition to how they help improve one another, there is some weight to this.
+Some also feel Lilly and Garth's relationship was more interesting than Humphrey and Kate's, and should have been fleshed out more, if not made the focus, instead.
+Given how Lilly was The Woobie trying to help ease tensions between the two packs, and Garth was gradually shown to be more than the Jerk Jock he initially appeared to be, along with how they help one another, there is some weight to this.

 A Howl-iday Adventure had a pretty good plot concerning Runt's abduction by the Rogues, his bonding with Princess, and everyone's effort to find/save Runt.
 But it is undercut to a degree by the short running time, crammed-in (and unnecessary) holiday elements, and, depending on how you look at it, how the Rogues are ultimately defeated by bears rather than just the wolves themselves.
 All of which could have instead been spent further developing the plot.